PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 Now the rest of the code in start is exactly the same as before!
 I'll let you copy paste that from Voxel.cs.

 Now make a new empty gameObject in the Chunk scene (Chunk.unity) and add Chunk.cs to it as a component.
-Also don't foregt to set the material.
+Also don't forget to set the material.
 If you click play you'll see a chunk drawn!

 # Optimized Chunk
 If you look at the inside of our current chunk you might see something like this